 Nissan e-NV200 van running costs

-Where the Nissan scores an advantage is for its theoretical maximum driving range.
+The Nissan scores an advantage with that driving range.
 Thanks to that 40kWh battery – 7kWh larger than the Renault Kangoo Z.E.'s – the e-NV200 has a claimed range of 187 miles at city speeds, and you’ll easily manage more than 120 miles in a day without resorting to energy-saving techniques.